talia-lyon/Software-Engineering-Summative1-2025/README.md

 ## Testing and Error Handling
 ### Testing Approach
-The Risk Assessment Dashboard was developed using a Test-Driven Development (TDD) methodology.
-Unit tests were created to validate all core functionalities, ensuring robust performance and user-friendly behaviour.
+The Risk Assessment Dashboard was developed using a Test-Driven Development (TDD) methodology, as outlined by Beck (2022).
+Unit tests validated core functionalities, including file uploads and dataset validation, ensuring robustness.
+Key scenarios, such as handling invalid file types and missing data columns, were addressed.
+Python’s try-except blocks ensured errors were handled gracefully, with clear feedback provided to users.
+By incorporating TDD, the project not only i mproved reliability but also adhered to best practices in software quality assurance (Astels, 2003).

 Key test scenarios:
 - **File Uploads:** Tests validate both successful file uploads and cases of invalid file types or missing files.